tom-seddon/b2/doc/Building-on-Unix.md

 4. On Linux, run `./src/b2/b2` to run

    On macOS, run `./src/b2/b2.app/Contents/MacOS/b2` to run

+(The day-to-day build steps may also work after updating the repo;
+cmake is supposed to sort itself out.
+But it does cache some information and the initial build steps ensure everything is rebuilt.)

 You'll probably be able to automate all of this somehow from whatever text editor you use...